Chart Color Schemes

 Morpeth has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified one major project expected to affect the region: East Maitland Catalyst Area, Raymond Terrace and Heatherbrae Strategy (2020-2040).
-Other notable projects include Stony Pinch Urban Development and Maitland Local Housing Strategy (2041), with the following list providing more details on those most relevant.
+AreaSearch identified one major project likely affecting this region: East Maitland Catalyst Area, Raymond Terrace and Heatherbrae Strategy (2020-2040), Stony Pinch Urban Development, and Maitland Local Housing Strategy (2041).

 Professional plan users can use the search below to filter and access additional projects.